AnshulBuxy/CampaignBot/README.md

 ## 🧠 How It Works – LangGraph Architecture

-ZClap uses **LangGraph**, a framework built on LangChain for multi-agent workflows.
+It uses **LangGraph**, a framework built on LangChain for multi-agent workflows.
 It defines a structured graph where each agent contributes step-by-step and loops continue until the Brand Manager produces a final answer.

 ### 🧩 Agent Collaboration Flow